-- High resolution array containing 180,000 oligonucleotide clones
+- High resolution array containing 850,000 SNPs with ~15x redundancy of each

 - Follows the International Standard Cytogenomic Arrays (ISCA) consortium guidelines for chip design